scop/bash-completion/README.md

 For example, if you install `bash-completion` using Homebrew, it will install the entry point of `bash-completion` to `$HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh`.
-We can source it by adding the following to our startup file `~/.bashrc`:
+We can source it by adding the following to your startup file `~/.bashrc`:

 ```bash
 if [[ -s $HOMEBREW_PREFIX/etc/profile.d/bash_completion.sh ]]; then